Relaxing, transformative yoga retreats with hill walking and detoxing at an Andalusian farmhouse

 To avoid the pre-Christmas holiday binge, choose a Seasonal Cleanse to nourish yourself with yoga, rustic walks and a fusion of tasty macrobiotic and ayurvedic food on a carefully curated week full of practical advice and that includes a mid-week cookery workshop.

 Kaliyoga is one of the few healthy holiday companies to offer something special over the festive season.
 Their Christmas and New Year retreats are ideal for those who want to try a healthier and more relaxing schedule over the festive season with yoga, creative cuisine, walking and the company of like-minded folks.

 Meals are usually eaten on a long table under the vine pergola by the pool.
 On wet or windy days meals are taken in the indoor dining room where a log burner provides ample heat.
-Unless you’re on a raw food cleanse or juice fast, food is vegetarian and alcohol-free, prepared by Amanda, queen of raw food, and Dominic, who has cooked for several top restaurants in London.
+Unless you’re on a raw food cleanse or juice fast, food is vegetarian and alcohol-free.

 Breakfast could involve a superfood smoothie and fruit salad; lunch, gazpacho followed by falafel, humus and salad; supper, raw ‘lasagne’ and ‘cheesecake’ made from avocado.
 All healthily decadent and delicious.Unlimited hot herbal infusions with cleansing properties and fresh filtered fresh water are available all day, and Kaliyoga is alcohol-free.
 Mocktails are served before supper, but if you find yourself craving a drink during the week, there are cafes and bars in the local towns.